Malmö University Publications

 Malmö högskola, Faculty of Culture and Society (KS), Department of Global Political Studies (GPS).

 Transnational Citizenship and Access to Electoral Rights: Defining the Demos in European States2016In: The Act of Voting: Identities, Institutions and Locale / [ed] Johan A. Elkink, David M. Farrell, Routledge, 2016, p.
-59-79Chapter in book (Other academic)
+59-79Chapter in book (Refereed)

 Abstract [en]